Despite all the hype, CRISPR is still not in the clinic as a standalone therapy or part of another. So where is it in biotech?

 Remarking on the high rate of off-target effects, a director at the prominent UK fund, Syncona, noted that “after editing with CRISPR, you need to sequence all the cells to verify off-target effects, which becomes super complicated.
 CRISPR is good for screening, but this is not useful once the product is in development.”
 His fund reportedly thought long and hard about investing but ultimately passed on the opportunity.
 It recognized an “enormous opportunity” in agriculture but wasn’t confident in health.

 Because of these shortcomings, CRISPR isn’t a great tool for clinical applications, in which, as Sourdive explains, “efficacy, safety, being very accurate, precision, but also having this notion of strong yields is very important.”

 In those areas, TALEN beats CRISPR.
 “I’m not even sure if we would even use CRISPR, because of the off-target cleavage,” he says.
 “We can design TALENs that have no visible off-targets,” in order to achieve the highest efficacy and efficiency.

 While CRISPR’s off-target effects have limited its applications to a research setting, hope that it will one day expand to therapeutics is not lost.
-“We think CRISPR will get there because there’s so many people working on it, improving it, that it will happen — it’s just a matter of time,” says Sourdive.
+“We think CRISPR will get there because there are so many people working on it, improving it, that it will happen — it’s just a matter of time,” says Sourdive.
 “And we think it will bring a lot, but it’s not there yet.”